The Course of My Life

 Now he is free.
 A helper to those above,

-to preserve their goals.
+to safeguard their goals.
 They welcome

 the Son of Man, who unfolded his creative powers

-who imprinted and elicited the spirit
+who imprinted and elicited the Spirit

-from the hardest age of reason,
+from the most hardened age of reason,

-the driest age of machines...
+from the driest age of machinery...

-They resisted him.
+They defended him.

 The earth weaves in the shadows,